sst/guide/_examples/how-to-create-a-vuejs-app-with-serverless.md

 lang: en
 index: 3
 type: webapp
 description: In this example we will look at how to use Vue.js with a serverless API to create a simple click counter app.
-We'll be using SST and the ViteStaticSite construct to deploy our app to AWS S3 and CloudFront.
+We'll be using SST and the StaticSite construct to deploy our app to AWS S3 and CloudFront.
 short_desc: Full-stack Vue.js app with a serverless API.
 repo: vue-app
 ref: how-to-create-a-vuejs-app-with-serverless
 comments_id: how-to-create-a-vue-js-app-with-serverless/2508
 ---

 In this example we will look at how to use [Vue.js](https://vuejs.org) with a [serverless]({% link _chapters/what-is-serverless.md %}) API to create a simple click counter app.
-We'll be using the [SST]({{ site.sst_github_repo }}) and the SST [`ViteStaticSite`]({{ site.docs_url }}/constructs/ViteStaticSite) construct to deploy our app to AWS.
+We'll be using the [SST]({{ site.sst_github_repo }}) and the SST [`StaticSite`]({{ site.docs_url }}/constructs/StaticSite) construct to deploy our app to AWS.

 ## Requirements